 The watermelon peperomia is a slow-growing houseplant.
 You’ll want to take proper care of these plants to ensure healthy and consistent growth.

 Once you have the right growing medium and you understand how to provide for these plants, they will surprise you with the ease it takes to make them happy.

-They will tolerate higher temperatures provided they are kept out of direct sun and have plenty of frequent waterings, but avoid cold temperatures.
+They will tolerate higher temperatures provided they are kept out of the direct sun and have plenty of frequent waterings but avoid cold temperatures.
 The watermelon peperomia will not survive below 50 degrees.

 It is a good idea to place watermelon peperomia plants well away from AC and heater vents.
-They don’t appreciate the draftiness or the dry conditions.
-You will want to watch your plants as the seasons change and you use artificial heating and cooling.
+They don’t appreciate draftiness or the dry conditions.
+You will want to watch your plants as the seasons change, and you use artificial heating and cooling.

-Like other peperomia types, this plant has thick, succulent-like leaves.
-Watermelon peperomia isn’t a succulent, though so it will require more frequent watering.
+Even though it has thick, succulent-like leaves, watermelon peperomia isn’t a succulent, so it will require more frequent watering.